hanabi/hanabi.github.io/variant-specific/Pink.md

   * Thus, Bob knows that the point of Alice's clue was a *Fix Clue* to stop him from playing the pink card.
 The 3 on his chop could be any 3 in the game.
 Furthermore, Bob knows that *Pink Promise* applies to this *Fix Clue* and that his pink card should be a pink 3.
 * As an exception, *Pink Fix Promise* does **not** apply when the *Fix Clue* is a number 2 clue or a number 5 clue and the newly introduced card was on chop.
 An example of this can be found in the [previous section](#the-pink-fix-clue-on-1s).
 (In the example in this section, Bob's pink card is not necessarily a pink 5; it could be any pink card in the game.)

-### Pink Choice Tempo Clue

-* When one or more pink cards are retouched with a pink clue, the interpretation should be as normal: play the cards from left to right as a *Tempo Clue* (or a *Double Tempo Clue*).
-* When one or more pink cards are retouched with a rank clue, and there are no "new" cards introduced (or, if the only "new" cards introduced are trash), then extra information can be conveyed by what rank is chosen.
-* The rank chosen should correspond to the slot that they should play.
-* For example, in a 3-player game:
-  * Bob has two pink cards clued in his hand on slot 3 and slot 4.
-He does not know the rank of either card.
-  * Alice clues number 4 to Bob, which touches both pink cards and nothing else.
-  * Bob knows that a rank 4 clue means to play slot 4, so he plays his right-most pink card.
-  * Bob holds on to the other pink card for later, knowing that the *Pink Choice Tempo Clue* only "gets" one card.

 ### Pink Fix Clues (in general)

 * Normally, if a clue re-touches pink cards that are known to be pink, it is treated as a *Pink Choice Tempo Clue* or a *Pink Choice Finesse*.